Creation Story – Beginning of time…

 1777– An article was incorporated in the New York State Constitution declaring invalid all purchases of territory from the Natives since October 17, 1774 and forbidding cession in the future without permission from the State.

-Winter 1777 – George Washington’s troops were short on supplies and were starving.
+Winter 1777 – George Washington’s troops were short on supplies and were starving while waiting out the Winter in Valley Forge.
 The Oneidas sent 40 warriors and 1 woman named Polly Cooper with 600 baskets of white corn.
 The warriors had to hold off the hungry men because if they would have eaten the raw corn they could become very sick.
-Polly Cooper taught the men how to make corn soup and bread with the white corn.
+Polly Cooper taught the men how to make the corn edible and showed them how to make corn soup and bread with the white corn.
 Later she was recognized with a black shawl from Martha Washington.

 July 9, 1778– The Articles of Confederation were adopted by the Continental Congress.